 A: Yes.
-You are welcome to attend one meeting to try it out, at the rate of $20 for that single meeting.
+You are welcome to attend one meeting to try it out for free.

 Q: Are auditions required for this group?

 Q: Can I join you after the season starts?

 A: You may definitely join us any time in the first month and a half.
 You may also join us later in the season, with the permission of the director.